DevExpress/devextreme-documentation/concepts/05 Widgets/Popover/10 Show and Hide the Popover/05 API.md

 ---

 With Angular, Vue, or React, use a different technique.
-Bind the [visible](/api-reference/10%20UI%20Widgets/dxPopup/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxPopover/Configuration/#visible') property of the **Popover** widget to a component property.
+Bind the [visible](/api-reference/10%20UI%20Widgets/dxPopup/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxPopover/Configuration/#visible') property of the **Popover** UI component to a component property.
 After that, change them, and the **Popover** will appear or disappear.

 ---
 ##### Angular